MrMatiasOs/odin-recipes/README.md

-This is my first practice proyect from the Odin Proyect
+This is my first practice from the Odin Project